Menu Close

 Advertising Design

-Required Equipment: Students need to bring their own laptop with charger, licensed software – Adobe (InDesign, Illustrator, Photoshop, PDF reader), surge protector, extension cord, Sketchbook and pens/pencils, and computer mouse.
+Students need to bring their own laptop with charger, licensed software – Adobe (InDesign, Illustrator, Photoshop, PDF reader), surge protector, extension cord, Sketchbook and pens/pencils, USB for project submission, and computer mouse.

 Architectural Blueprint Reading (SO)